StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 10/12/2020 - Cstadther - Fix - Issue where, when you go over max encumbrance it adds to max encumbrance by the amount over.
 - 07/12/2020 - Cstadther - Enhancement 518 - Added OggDude Import of Skill Descriptions and JournalEntries (NOTE!!!
 We will be able to link the skill descriptions to the skill on the character sheet.)
 - 07/12/2020 - Cstadther - Enhancement 521 - Added Brawn Option to Lightsaber (per Ancient Sword)
 - 04/12/2020 - Cstadther - Fix 517 - Updated CSS to correctly display items without cutting off last item.